Wedge/wedge/README.md

   to do so, go to wedge.org and drop a PM to Nao.
 - And other details that most people shouldn't have to bother with.
 Still, be respectful.
 Thanks.

--- René-Gilles Deberdt (Nao), from Paris, France.
+-- RenÃ©-Gilles Deberdt (Nao), from Paris, France.